benitomartin/substack-newsletters-search-course/README.md

 make ingest-embeddings-flow FROM_DATE=2023-01-01
 ```

-To deploy flows to Prefect Cloud or your own Prefect server, run the following commands, Then you can run the flows from the Prefect UI or CLI:
+To deploy flows to Prefect Cloud or your own Prefect server, run the following commands.
+Then you can run the flows from the Prefect UI or CLI:

 ```bash
 make deploy-cloud-flows
 make deploy-local-flows
 ```

-Make sure you are logged into Prefect Cloud or your local Prefect server before deploying and your prefect CLI is configured to use the correct profile.
+Make sure you are logged into Prefect Cloud or your local Prefect server before deploying, and your prefect CLI is configured to use the correct profile.

 Cloud: